OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 - You can mention someone in a ticket without assigning it to them

 - In the comments section, type @github handle.
-For example, to mention Julie, you would type @jmcmurry
+For example, to mention Julie, you would type @jmcmurry.
+You can either type their name or github handle.

 **Link documents**

 - You can link documents and files by copy and pasting URL or you can attach files by dragging and dropping.

+**Link your ticket to another ticket**

+- If your ticket is a duplicate or related to another ticket, you can reference another ticket.

+- Type # and you will see a list of other tickets in that repo.

+- Type #TicketNumber and that will link to the other ticket.
+For example #10 will link to (this ticket[https://github.com/OHSU-Library/github-tutorial/issues/10]

 **_Before saving your changes, you can preview the comment to ensure the correct formatting._**